I took portraits of combat-tested soldiers at Fort Bliss — and they told me their incredible stories

 “That mission was about an entire day to clear that neighborhood, and that one was probably the most intensive one that we had while we were there,” he said.
 “There was a known enemy and they were there to fight.”

-“My team, we were very fortunate that nobody was injured the entire time while we were there,” he said.
-“I don’t recall on that day, if and how many US soldiers were wounded, but I don’t recall anybody being killed.”
+“I don’t recall on that day, if and how many US soldiers were wounded, but I don’t recall anybody being killed,” he said.

 I asked him what it’s like to return from a deployment.